1. Our terms

 9.12.
 International transfers.
 We may hold copies of your personal data and other data on computers outside the European Economic Area (EEA).
 Sometimes we will share personal data with third parties outside the EEA.
 If we do this, we will comply with the rules in the UK General Data Protection Regulation.
 You may transfer personal data to us from the EEA.
 Any such transfer shall be governed by the Standard Contractual Clauses.
 Your acceptance of our terms (as data exporter) will be deemed as your acceptance and execution of the Standard Contractual Clauses signed by us, as data importer, and available here.
 On request we will execute a standalone copy of the Standard Contractual Clauses with you.

 9.13.
 Data retention.
 We store some files digitally and others in hard copy.
 In each case we may use third parties to store your files.
-We keep files for six to eight years, or longer if required by law.
+We keep files for fifteen to twenty-one years, or longer if required by law.
 This is explained in more detail in Information Retention Policy.
 You can request a copy of this any time.

 9.14.
 Destruction and retrieval.
 We will destroy your files at the end of their storage period, or earlier with your and our consent.
 Please write and tell us if you object to this.
 We will charge you if you want us to retrieve your files after we have completed our work.